Ruth Ellis: Stage

-Both Ellis's and Pierrepoint's stories are retold in the stage play Follow Me, written by Ross Gurney-Randall and Dave Mounfield and directed by Guy Masterson.
-It premiered at the Assembly Rooms, Edinburgh as part of the 2007 Edinburgh Festival Fringe.
-The case was also the basis for Amanda Whittington's play The Thrill of Love.
-It premiered at the New Vic Theatre, Newcastle-under-Lyme, in February 2013 and subsequently played at St James Theatre London with Faye Castelow in the main role.
+Ellis's and Pierrepoint's stories are retold in the stage play Follow Me, written by Ross Gurney-Randall and Dave Mounfield and directed by Guy Masterson.
+It premiered at the Assembly Rooms, Edinburgh, as part of the 2007 Edinburgh Festival Fringe.
+The case also formed the basis for Amanda Whittington's play The Thrill of Love.
+It premiered at the New Vic Theatre, Newcastle-under-Lyme, in February 2013 and later played at St James Theatre, London, with Faye Castelow in the main role.
 Maxine Peake played Ellis in an adaptation of Whittington's play, broadcast on 5 November 2016 by BBC Radio 4.

-The story was also the inspiration for the 2015 opera Entanglement by the composer Charlotte Bray and Sinners Club, a 2017 musical play by Lucy Rivers.
-A co-production with Theatr Clwyd, the latter premiered at The Other Room Theatre in Cardiff, in February 2017.
+The story also inspired the 2015 opera Entanglement by Charlotte Bray and Sinners Club, a 2017 musical play by Lucy Rivers.
+A co-production with Theatr Clwyd, the latter premiered at The Other Room Theatre in Cardiff in February 2017.

-In 2023, actor Carly Halse wrote and performed Now You See Me, a solo performance based on Ruth Ellis' story.
-Now You See Me toured as part of the Hidden Stories double-bill presented by The Plays The Thing theatre company.
+In 2023, actor Carly Halse wrote and performed Now You See Me, a solo piece based on Ellis's story.
+It toured as part of the Hidden Stories double-bill presented by The Plays The Thing theatre company.

+In March 2025, Ruth - The Musical was produced by Andy Morahan and performed at Wilton's Music Hall.
+It was described as a "timely tale of a woman’s struggle in a patriarchal society, which resonates so deeply in the era of #MeToo".